infinimesh/infinimesh/docs/docs/quickstart.md

 inf state set 0x9c 1337
 ```

 This sends the state `1337` to the device.
 Note that repeatedly sending the same state does not trigger a new message every time.
-One changes are send to the device.
+Only changes are sent to the device.

-Once the state it sent, you can inspect this from the server side by running:
+Once the state has been sent, you can inspect it on the server by running:
 ```
 inf state get 0x9c
 ```